 Apply The Whitewash

-Using a paintbrush, I brushed the white wash onto the brick.
+Using a paintbrush, I brushed the whitewash paint onto the brick with thin layers.
 The brick soaked up the color readily.
 I continued brushing the paint on until I achieve the color depth that I wanted.
-If you apply too much in one area, use a rag or sponge to soak it up.
+If you apply too much in one area, use a clean rag or sponge to soak it up.
 You can also use the rag/sponge to apply more paint to an area or continue using the brush.

-Don’t forget about the brick grout!
+Don’t forget about the brick grout lines!
 If it’s very dark gray, you may want to use a finer paintbrush to paint it to achieve a more opaque look.

 use white paint and water to stipple the brick with whitewash